 The health plan is administered by the Federation and all claims are processed and paid by Great-West Life.

 Coverage for a range of dental expenses is provided by the Teachers’ Dental Plan, for you and your family while you are on contract.
 This benefit is fully funded by the provincial government – teachers do not pay any premiums to this Plan.

 The dental plan is administered by the Saskatchewan Teachers’ Superannuation Commission and all claims are processed and paid by Green Shield Canada.

 More information about the dental plan can be found on the Commission’s website.

 The ability to earn an income is something we often take for granted.
-Should a disability prevent you from working after your paid sick leave benefits have been exhausted, a monthly disability benefit may be available from the Income Continuance Plan.
+Should a disability prevent you from working after your paid sick leave benefits have been exhausted, a monthly disability benefit may be available from the Teachers’ Long-Term Disability Plan.
 Rehabilitative services that support the recovery process and return to active employment are also available.
 You must apply for these benefits.

-Since teachers pay the premiums, disability benefits from the Income Continuance Plan are not taxable.
+Since teachers pay the premiums, disability benefits from this Plan are not taxable.

 Life insurance coverage for teachers on contract is provided by the Teachers’ Group Life Insurance Plan.
 Coverage is equal to twice the maximum salary for Class VI, rounded to the next one thousand dollars.
 An equal amount of coverage for accidental death and dismemberment is also provided.